pcfds/BackEnd/README.md

 #BackEnd

-Working with Spring Boot (MVC).
+Working with Spring Boot (Intellij Idea) in Certfied Tech Developer by Mercado Libre, Globant and DigitalHouse.

-Final Project APIREST for Dental Clinic
+Final Project APIRest for Dental Clinic